Chart Color Schemes

 Merewether is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Merewether's population was found to be below average in cultural diversity, with 87.4% born in Australia, 93.3% being citizens, and 93.7% speaking English only at home.
+Merewether's cultural diversity was found to be below average, with 87.4% of its population born in Australia, 93.3% being citizens, and 93.7% speaking English only at home.
 Christianity was the predominant religion, comprising 49.5% of Merewether's population.
-Notably, Judaism was overrepresented, making up 0.2%, compared to 0.1% in the Rest of NSW.
+However, Judaism was notably overrepresented at 0.2%, compared to Regional NSW's 0.1%.

 Frequently Asked Questions - Diversity